Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Related Work

-LLM agents can be viewed as partially analogous to remote human collaborators: both rely on structured and explicit information channels, such as text or voice, and lack access to non-verbal cues (e.g., facial expressions, tone) that shape face-to-face interaction~\cite{short1976social,walther1996computer, olson2000distance}.
-Early CSCW research on remote collaboration has identified key challenges and interaction variables that shape distributed teamwork.
-With respect to information channels, for instance, Media Richness Theory explains why low-bandwidth channels carry less contextual information and make negotiation harder~\cite{daft1986organizational}, with several experiments demonstrating that ``leaner'' media like text are less effective than ``richer'' media like video for conveying ambiguity and building consensus~\cite{short1976social, straus1997technology}.
-These results are critical to humans-agent collaboration because the interactions primarily happened via text.
-Interface cues such as typing indicators, meta messages, could enrich these channels and influence how users interpret agents' intent and actions~\cite{erickson2000social, iftikhar2023together}.
+LLM agents resemble remote human collaborators in important ways: both operate through structured, text-based channels and lack the non-verbal cues that facilitate grounding and intent inference in face-to-face interaction~\cite{short1976social,walther1996computer,olson2000distance}.
+CSCW research on distributed teamwork, therefore, offers a valuable analytical lens for understanding human-agent collaboration challenges.

+A first set of insights concerns the limitations of low-bandwidth communication.
+In particular, Media Richness Theory explains why low-bandwidth channels carry less contextual information and make negotiation harder~\cite{daft1986organizational}, with several experiments demonstrating that ``leaner'' media like text are less effective than ``richer'' media like video for conveying ambiguity and building consensus~\cite{short1976social, straus1997technology}.
+These results are critical to human-agent collaboration, where text is the dominant modality and interface cues such as typing indicators or meta-messages can meaningfully alter users' interpretations of an agent’s intent~\cite{erickson2000social,iftikhar2023together}.

-Another recurring theme is the ``mutual knowledge problem'', which arises when collaborators lack ``common ground''~\cite{clark1991grounding}.
-Without shared references and assumptions, people struggle to know what their partners know, leading to misunderstandings and flawed assumptions~\cite{cramton2001mutual}.
+A second challenge involves the ``mutual knowledge problem,” where collaborators lack common ground and must infer what others know~\cite{clark1991grounding,cramton2001mutual}.
 Interfaces that add timely acknowledgments and visible states of collaborators could reduce these failures~\cite{kraut2003visual}.
 Research on workspace awareness further strengthened this idea by defining cues about presence, activity, and intent that help people predict collaborators' actions~\cite{dourish1992awareness,gutwin2002descriptive}.
-For LLM agents, this can be achieved by asking agents to generate future plans with rationales that could be made visible to human collaborators through interface designs.
-Task structure and coupling also matter. \citet{olson2000distance} showed why ``distance matters'', highlighting how timing, handoffs, and availability complicate remote collaboration. \citet{hinds2003out} also analyzes how distributed teams coordinate under variable latency and partial information.
+For LLM agents, this can be achieved by asking agents to generate future plans with rationales visible to human collaborators through interface designs.